Wenya Xie

 I’m Wenya Xie, a first-year Ph.D. student in Computer Science at the University of Minnesota (UMN), advised by Prof. Zirui Liu.
 Previously, I worked as a research assistant at CUHK (Shenzhen) with Prof. Benyou Wang and Feng Jiang.
 I received my bachelor’s degree from Wuhan University.

-My research centers on large language models, with a particular focus on agent memory and multi-turn interaction.
+My research centers on large language models, with a particular focus on agent memory, long-horizon interaction, and personalization.

 Currently, I’m exploring:

-• Learning from user feedback expressed in natural language to adapt to personalized preferences.
+• Learning from imperfect user feedback to adapt to personalized preferences across turns.

 I’m always excited to connect.
 Questions, ideas, and early-stage thoughts are all welcome.
 If you have anything you’d like to discuss, feel free to reach out!